 What you can imagine by such automatic data flows, we clarify in the following 8 automation examples:

-The first example of automation directly creates standardisation where you might not expect it.
+The first example of automation directly creates standardization where you might not expect it.
 And that is in the preparation of offers.
 For services, this process is usually very time-consuming.
 First of all, the customer's requirements have to be recorded, possibly consulted again, times estimated or price lists rummaged through.
 All this is necessary to come up with a tailor-made offer in the end.
 But it can also be simpler:

 Many offers are composed of recurring building blocks.
 If these modules are defined with the associated pricing, then an offer is much more like the composition of the appropriate modules.
 This is what happened for a client company in the financial sector.
 Here, the advisors use a form (in Wordpress) to fill out which services the clients want.
 When this form is sent, the process starts: the selected fields are linked to text modules and prices.
 These are assigned to the selection from the form.